Uni-DAD: Unified Distillation and Adaptation of Diffusion Models for Few-step Few-shot Image Generation: Abstract

 \section{Abstract}

 Diffusion models (DMs) produce high-quality images, yet their sampling remains costly when adapted to new domains.
-Distilled DMs are faster but typically remain confined within their teacher’s domain.
-Thus, fast and high-quality generation for novel domains relies on two-stage training pipelines: Adapt-then-Distill or Distill-then-Adapt.
-However, both add design complexity and suffer from degraded quality or diversity.
-We introduce \texttt{Uni-DAD}, a single-stage pipeline that unifies distillation and adaptation of DMs.
-It couples two signals during training: (i) a dual-domain distribution-matching distillation objective that guides the student toward the distributions of the source teacher and a target teacher, and (ii) a multi-head generative adversarial network (GAN) loss that encourages target realism across multiple feature scales.
+Distilled DMs are faster but typically remain confined within their teacher's domain.
+Thus, fast and high-quality generation for novel domains relies on two-stage pipelines: Adapt-then-Distill or Distill-then-Adapt.
+However, both add design complexity and often degrade quality or diversity.
+We introduce Uni-DAD, a single-stage pipeline that unifies DM distillation and adaptation.
+It couples two training signals: (i) a dual-domain distribution-matching distillation (DMD) objective that guides the student toward the distributions of the source teacher and a target teacher, and (ii) a multi-head generative adversarial network (GAN) loss that encourages target realism across multiple feature scales.
 The source domain distillation preserves diverse source knowledge, while the multi-head GAN stabilizes training and reduces overfitting, especially in few-shot regimes.
 The inclusion of a target teacher facilitates adaptation to more structurally distant domains.
-We perform evaluations\footnote{Our code is included in suppl. materials and will be made public.} on a variety of datasets for few-shot image generation (FSIG). \texttt{Uni-DAD} delivers higher quality than state-of-the-art (SoTA) adaptation methods even with $\leq4$ sampling steps, and outperforms two-stage training pipelines in both quality and diversity.
+We evaluate Uni-DAD on two comprehensive benchmarks for few-shot image generation (FSIG) and subject-driven personalization (SDP) using diffusion backbones.
+It delivers better or comparable quality to state-of-the-art (SoTA) adaptation methods even with less than 4 sampling steps, and often surpasses two-stage pipelines in quality and diversity\footnote{Code: \url{https://github.com/yaramohamadi/uni-DAD}}.